What are the risk factors of bone cancer?

 Osteosarcoma is common in teenagers and young adults and is associated with the growth of bones during puberty.
 It may also appear in older people.

 Spindle cell sarcomas and chondrosarcomas tend to occur in adults between ages 35 and 40 while chondromas occur in adults over 60 years of age.

 2. Radiation therapy or chemotherapy:

 People who have received radiation or chemotherapy previously run the risk of developing bone cancer, even though it is negligible.
-If it does occur it is usually 10-20 years after having radiotherapy.
-People previously treated with certain chemotherapy drugs, including alkylating agents and anthracyclines, might have an increased risk of developing a secondary cancer like osteosarcoma.
-Majority of radiation induced sarcomas like angiosarcoma and undifferentiated pleomorphic sarcoma of the soft tissue.
-Others may be osteosarcoma and such like.
+If it does occur, it is usually 10-20 years after having radiotherapy.
+People previously treated with certain chemotherapy drugs, including alkylating agents and anthracyclines, might have an increased risk of developing secondary cancer like osteosarcoma.
+Majority of radiation-induced sarcomas like angiosarcoma and undifferentiated pleomorphic sarcoma of the soft tissue.
+Others may be like osteosarcoma.